Simulation-Software-Engineering/Lecture-Material/documentation/technical_writing_slides.md

 - The user -> error
 - The software -> assertion
-- Make this transparent for user
+- Make this transparent to the user

 ---